jmsckv/EncDecMeta/readme.md

 - `'C'` to a `3x3 convolution`
 - `'O'`(one-by-one) to a `1x1 convolution`

-So by adjusting `c = (['H','V','C','O'], range(1,8))`, we now describe a layer with 3 * 7 + 1 = 22 architectural decisions (for 'O' we ignore the sampled operation).
+So by adjusting `c = (['H','V','C','O'], range(1,8))`, we now describe a layer with 3 * 7 + 1 = 22 architectural decisions (for 'O' we ignore the sampled dilation rate).
-W.r.t to the above U-Net, we hence now describe a search space of 22**11 = 5.843183e+14 discrete architectures, the other sampled hyperparameters not counted.
+W.r.t to the above Unet, we hence now describe a search space of 22**11 = 5.843183e+14 discrete architectures, the other sampled hyperparameters not counted.

 ## Building Blocks

 The search space consists of three abstractions:

 - `Downsampling Blocks` halving the resolution of incoming feature maps while doubling the number of channels.
 The first operation in such a block is always hard-coded to be a 3x3 convolution with stride 2.
 After this layer, an arbitrary number of layers can be specified within the block.
-See more on the candidate operations below.

 - `Bottleneck Blocks` keeping both the number of feature maps and the spatial resolution constant.
-Within these blocks an arbitrary number of layers can be specified.
+Within each of these blocks at least on layer must be specified.

 - `Upsampling Blocks` always double the spatial resolution while halving the number of outgoing feature maps compared to the previous block.
 In these blocks the first two layers are hardcoded.
 Firstly, a 1x1 depthwise convolution fuses feature maps from the previous decoder block and the horizontally skip-connected encoder blocks of the same spatial resolution.
 Then a 3x3 transpose convolution with stride 2 guarantees the upsampling by a factor of two.
 Afterwards, an arbitrary number of layers can be horizontally stacked.

 ## Data - How to format your datasets.

-The current pipeline only supports two data sets (Chargrid and Cityscapes), being preprocessed as described in `code/preprocessing/preprocessing_{Cityscapes,Chargrid}.ipynb`.
-In general, also other datasets may easily be supported, which would however require certain abstractions in the code base.
-In general, RGB images are supported  as `.png` files.
-Images with more than 3 channels such as Chargrid are supported as `.npz` files.
-Semantic pixel-wise labels should always be provided in the same format as the data itself.

-The directory structure in `$DATAPATH` is already standardized for both datasets (hence no rework is required for any new datasets, though of course it is quite likely that the dataset would have to be formatted accordingly.)
+The framework expects RGB images are supported  as .png files.
+Also the labels must be be formatted as such, but with only one channel.
+Note that we expect to have data and labels the same file name.
+It's the parent directories data/ and labels/ which allow to differentiate between them.

-In general we expect `$DATAPATH` to be populated as follows:
+In general we suggest $DATAPATH to be populated as follows and require $PROC_DATAPATH to map to /proc:

 ```
-<DATASET1>/
 raw/
     specific_original_data_format_1/...
  proc/
       data/
            train/
                  -  file_name_1.png
                  -  file_name_2.png
            val/
                - ...
            test/
                - ...
       labels/
            train/
                  -  file_name_1.png
                  -  file_name_2.png
            val/
                -...
            test/
-<DATASET2>/
-           raw/
-               specific_original_data_format_2/...

 ```
-Note that we expect to have data and labels the same file name.
-It's the parent directories `data/` and `labels/` which allow to differentiate between them.